 Finally, while we use international comparisons to draw broad implications about finance and growth and to provide useful information to policymakers in Chile, there are serious limitations to our analysis.
 The broad, cross-country regressions - both the pure cross-sectional and panel analyses - are just that, broad cross-country comparisons.
 We control for many variables, but we may miss key factors shaping economic performance in individual countries.
-Thus, we can emphasize that Chile has comparatively illiquid markets, tight regulatory restrictions on bank activities and bank entry, generous deposit insurance, and weak rules encouraging private sector monitoring.
-We can also emphasize that these features tend to be associated with sub-optimal performance in a broad cross-section of countries.
+There may be important omitted variables.
+We may not have sufficiently detailed measures of financial development.
+Along these lines, for examples, we do not have information on the use of international financial markets or the special role played by Chile's private pension system.
+Thus, we emphasize that Chile has comparatively illiquid markets, tight regulatory restrictions on bank activities and bank entry, generous deposit insurance, and weak rules encouraging private sector monitoring.
+We also emphasize that these features tend to be associated with sub-optimal performance in a broad cross-section of countries.
 From these observations alone, of course, one should not recommend policy reforms in Chile.
 These observations do, however, highlight specific regulatory and supervisory areas that might benefit from additional attention in Chile.